techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

 ## 3\.
 Check Discord Server Status

  You may not be the only one experiencing problems with Discord updates.
 There's a good chance the issue isn't on your end, but on Discord's.
-You can[check Discord’s service status](https://discordstatus.com/) to see if others are facing similar issues.
+You can [check Discord’s service status](https://discordstatus.com/) to see if others are facing similar issues.

  If there is a problem with the Discord servers, you have no option but to wait until the developers resolve it.
 Hopefully, it shouldn’t take too long.
 Following that, you should be able to update the Discord app on Windows.